Juist: a Remarkable German Island

 Tourism is the staple of Juist’s economy and provides the little island economy’s main source of income.
 There is even an island partnership between Juist and another German island named ‘Hiddensee.’

 Most buildings on Juist have guestrooms, the island is full of hotels, and the German island even has a youth hostel.
-It is so focused on tourism that the tallest buildings on the island visible from the North Sea are an old hotel and the water tower.
+It is so focused on tourism that the tallest buildings on the island visible from the North Sea are an old hotel and a water tower.

 Juist may be a small island but there are still tons of things to do there.